tattler-community/tattler-community/package/src/tattler/docs/source/roles.rst

 They also define:

-- what :ref:`vectors <keyconcepts:notification vectors>` the event should be notified in (email?
+- what :ref:`vectors <keyconcepts/vectors:notification vectors>` the event should be notified in (email?
 SMS? telegram?).
 - what general information should be sent to the user upon that event.

 Deliverables: